gcallah/Rationalism/VoegelinOakeshott/paper/OakeshottVoegelin.md

 ### Philosophizing Is Not About Creating a Doctrine or a System

-MO rejects the idea that the essence of philosophy is to create a "philosophical system":
+Oakeshott rejects the idea that the essence of philosophy is to create a "philosophical system":

 "The aim in philosophical reflection is to think philosophically, not to construct a 'philosophy'" (1993: 130).